 One of the most intriguing aspects of time-varying media is the creation of photon pairs from vacuum.
 This property makes them particularly suitable as heralded single-photon sources, where the detection of one photon in the pair signals the presence of the other, enabling applications in quantum communication and cryptography.
 In such applications, it is important to understand how many photon pairs will be formed and how the properties of the time-varying medium influence this process.
 Photon pair production in linear media with a sudden, spatially uniform change in permittivity, known as a temporal interface, has already been studied~\cite{mendonca_quantum_2000, mendonca_temporal_2003, mendonca_time_2005, mirmoosa_quantum_2025}.

 So far, photon pair production statistics have not been studied for media with general temporal profiles of the permittivity and permeability.
 To calculate photon pair production probabilities, one typically solves the Schrödinger equation, which governs the time evolution of the quantum state.
-However, for this time-varying system, the Schrödinger equation becomes an infinite set of coupled differential equations with time-dependent coefficients, making it analytically and computationally challenging to solve.
+However, in time-varying system, the Schrödinger equation becomes an infinite set of coupled differential equations with time-dependent coefficients, making it analytically and computationally challenging to solve.
 Moreover, even if the equations are solved for a specific temporal profile, they fail to provide broader insights into important properties of general time-varying media, such as the maximum probability of generating a single photon pair, if there is such a limit.
 Consequently, the Schrödinger equation offers only a limited understanding of the possibilities for photon pair production in time-varying media.

 In this paper, we introduce a new method, the instantaneous eigenstate method, to calculate the evolution of quantum states in non-dispersive, homogeneous, arbitrarily time-varying media.
-This method allows to determine a state's evolution as a function of two complex functions, which are solutions to two coupled differential equations, and depend on the modulation profiles.
-We can use these functions to draw general conclusions about the possibilities of photon state manipulation using time-varying media.
+This method leverages the Heisenberg equations to determine a state's evolution as a function of two complex functions, which are solutions to two coupled differential equations, and depend on the modulation profiles.
+We can use the related functions to draw general conclusions about the possibilities of photon state manipulation using time-varying media.